What Kind of Flour is Used to Make Roux

 Roux is that essential part that makes every stew hearty and delicious.
 This combination of flower and fat improves the flavor and the texture of your dish and helps make the ultimate comfort food we all crave, especially now when colder days have arrived.

-Traditionally, all-purpose four is used to make a roux.
-In fact, if you ask many experienced cooks around the world, they would tell you that you must never use any other type of flour, especially not self-rising flour.
+Traditionally, an all-purpose four is used to make a roux.
+In fact, if you ask many experienced cooks worldwide, they would tell you that you must never use any other type of flour, especially not self-rising flour.

-Opinions differ on whether it is acceptable to use self-rising flour when making a roux but our verdict is: yes, you can.
+Opinions differ on whether it is acceptable to use self-rising flour when making a roux, but our verdict is: yes, you can.
 In our experience, the difference in flavor is hardly noticeable.
-Using self-rising flour instead of regular flour might cause slightly more bubbles in the beginning but the overall flavor and texture shouldn’t be affected.
+Using self-rising flour instead of regular flour might cause slightly more bubbles initially, but the overall taste and texture shouldn’t be affected.
 This type of roux will still be efficient for thickening broths and stews.

 More importantly, if you’re in the middle of making a stew and you don’t have any regular four on hand, it’s only logical to use the one you do have instead.
 You will hardly notice any difference in taste and texture.
 You might as well give it a try and see for yourself.